enebo/Purugin/README.md

 every use in the players world when a player joins or quits the world:

 <pre><code>
---------- examples/player_joined.rb -----
-purugin('PlayerJoined', 0.1) do
-  def on_enable
-    # Tell everyone in players world that they have joined
-    event(:player_join) do |e|
-      e.player.world.players.each do |p|
-        p.send_message "Player #{e.player.name} has joined"
-      end
-    end

-    # Tell everyone in players world that they have quit
-    event(:player_quit) do |e|
-      e.player.world.players.each do |p|
-        p.send_message "Player #{e.player.name} has quit"
-      end
-    end
-  end
-end
-</code></pre>

-The purugin method allows you to specify the name and version of your plugin along with a block which represents the methods that this plugin should contain.
-To some this is a bit more magic than they want.
-If you prefer a more traditional way of creating plugins you can:

-<pre><code>
 --------- examples/player_joined_full_class.rb ----------
 class PlayerJoinedPlugin
   include Purugin::Plugin